KamiKruse/Static-Site-Generator/README.md

 ## Usage

-1. Place your Markdown content files in the `content` directory
+1. This generator already has test content in the `content` directory.
+If you want to place your markdown with the given css, name your markdown to `index.md`.
 2. Run the generator by running
     ```bash
     ./main.sh